alexmrbarreira/autoscout24_scraping/README.md

 ### Running the scripts
 There are two sets of scripts: (i) one for offers in Germany from autoscout24.de and (ii) another for offers in Portugal from standvirtual.com

-To get and plot data from German offers
+To get and plot data from German offers simply
+  (i)